waynetow/waynetow.github.io/index.md

-Welcome to my online portfolio on github!
-I use this space to showcase projects I've worked along with my work history and education.
+Welcome to my online portfolio on github.
+I use this space to showcase projects I've worked on, along with my work history and education.
+Think of it as an interactive resume that lives on github.

 ### Experience